raeeceip/hack-the-tunnels-starter-2024/README.md

 ### Create a Github Repository for the Project

-Click on Use this template > Create a new repository
+Click on "Use this template" > Create a new repository

 ![image](https://github.com/user-attachments/assets/ccefc342-83b2-4258-aa73-bc061358008a)

-In Powershell/Command Prompt (for Windows) or the Terminal (for Mac), run the following commands
+In your WSL terminal (for Windows) or the terminal (for Mac), run the following commands

 1. Clone the repository